JanSchulz/JanSchulz.github.io/_posts/2016-10-23-python-data-pipelines.md

 Since a few years, pipelines (via `%>%` of the [magrittr package](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html)) are quite popular in R and the grown ecosystem of the ["tidyverse"](https://blog.rstudio.org/2016/09/15/tidyverse-1-0-0/) is built around pipelines.
 Having tried both the pandas syntax (e.g. chaining like `df.groupby().mean()` or plain `function2(function1(input))`) and the R's pipeline syntax, I have to admit that I like the pipeline syntax a lot more.

-In my opinion the strength of R's pipeline syntax is:
+In my opinion the strengths of R's pipeline syntax are:

 * The **same verbs can be used for different inputs** (there are [SQL backends for dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/new-sql-backend.html)), thanks to R's single-dispatch mechanism (called [S3 objects](http://adv-r.had.co.nz/S3.html)).
 * Thanks to **using function** instead of class methods, it's also more easily extendable (for a new method on `pandas.DataFrame` you have to add that to the pandas repository or you need to use monkey patching).
 Fortunatelly, both functions and singledispatch are also available in python :-)